To empower our community to conserve natural resources.

 - We annually review our strategic plan and community needs to ensure a sustainable and relevant future for our organization.

-The energy program ReNew Our Schools promotes energy education and conservation in local schools through a competition led by students to determine who can reduce their energy use the most in one month.
-Three winning schools are granted solar electric systems or $25,000 in energy retrofits to winning schools each year.
+ReNew Our Schools promotes energy education and conservation in local schools through a competition led by students to determine who can reduce their energy use the most in one month.
+Three winning schools are granted $20,000 in energy retrofits each year.

-CRC manages two salvage yards (in Boulder and Fort Collins) that accept donations and sell reclaimed building materials to the public.
+CRC manages ReSource, an architectural salvage yard that accepts donations of new and used reclaimed building materials.
 Promoting waste reduction through innovative landfill diversion programs, ReSource sells these reclaimed materials at 50%–90% below retail cost.
-Both ReSource Yards serve as drop-off locations for homeowners and contractors.
+ReSource serves as a drop-off location for homeowners and contractors.
 Located in Boulder, the ReSource Tool Library is open daily and lets members borrow from a diverse tool inventory at affordable rates.
 Professionals at ReSource Deconstruction Services facilitate the sustainable practice of carefully dismantling a structure, while preserving the structure’s embodied energy and yielding materials for reuse.
-WoodWorks sells affordable, high quality wood products produced from salvaged materials.

 Click here for a copy of our 990 report.

-The CRC staff consists of 14 full-time and 6 part-time employees between the CRC Spruce St. office and ReSource Yards in Boulder and Fort Collins, and 25 seasonal employees.
+The CRC staff consists of 14 full-time and 6 part-time employees between the CRC Spruce St. office and ReSource and 25 seasonal employees.
 In addition, the CRC engages the services of hundreds of volunteers and interns.